Jiří Lehečka: 2022: First ATP Tour win & semifinal

 Lehečka qualified for the main draw of the 2022 Australian Open, defeating Michael Mmoh, Max Purcell, and Dmitry Popko.
 He lost in the first round to the 26th seed Grigor Dimitrov in four sets.

 At the ATP tournament in Rotterdam, he reached the second round as a qualifier, with a stunning upset over fifth seed Denis Shapovalov in straight sets in his first ATP Tour main-draw match.
 He went on to defeat Botic van de Zandschulp and Lorenzo Musetti to reach the semifinals on his ATP debut, where he was defeated in three sets by top seed Stefanos Tsitsipas.
 He became the lowest-ranked Rotterdam semifinalist since then-World No. 225 Omar Camporese in 1995.
 As a result, he moved 42 positions up into the top 100 in the rankings at World No. 95 on 14 February 2022.

 At the 2022 Serbia Open he qualified into the main draw but lost in the second round to second seed, World No. 8 and eventual champion Andrey Rublev.
-At the 2022 BMW Open he qualified into the main draw again defeating Alejandro Tabilo 6–4, 7–6^{(7–3)} in the final round of qualifying.
+At the 2022 BMW Open he qualified into the main draw, again defeating Alejandro Tabilo in two sets in the final round of qualifying.
 He lost to wildcard and eventual champion Holger Rune in the first round.

 He made his debut at the 2022 French Open and the 2022 Wimbledon Championships where he lost in the first round in both.

 At the 2022 Generali Open Kitzbühel he reached the quarterfinals defeating Thiago Monteiro and eight seed João Sousa before losing to third seed Roberto Bautista Agut in a tight three-set match.

 He made his debut at the 2022 US Open, completing all Major debuts in one season, where he lost to Cristian Garín.

 He qualified for the 2022 Next Generation ATP Finals and reached the semifinals defeating Matteo Arnaldi.
 He defeated Dominic Stricker in the semifinal but lost to Brandon Nakashima in the final in straight sets.